What is CommandCenter?

 View records in the CommandCenter module

-Once a process is created in an CommandCenter, a system defined module called "CommandCenter" is added to your CRM account.
-You can view the records that participated in a particular process and filter them according to their instance ID, CommandCenter start date, CommandCenter deadline, state deadline, and more.
+Once a journey is created in an CommandCenter, a system defined module called "CommandCenter" is added to your CRM account.
+You can view the records that participated in a particular journey and filter them according to their instance ID, CommandCenter start date, CommandCenter deadline, state deadline, and more.
 When you have multiple models, you can use the custom view to filter and see the desired model.
 You can also use the smart filter to see specific records.

 View CommandCenter reports